 Getting two more daily servings of fruits and vegetables, the researchers found, led to a 42 percent lower risk of death during the study period, a 25 percent reduction in deaths from cancer and a 31 percent dip in deaths from heart disease and stroke.

-Are you getting yours?
+So how good are you at getting seven servings a day?
 Our American go-go-go lifestyle doesn’t exactly allow for a stroll through the farmer's market during lunch break, or dining on a fresh green salad for dinner, while your children sit quietly enjoying their apples and oranges.
 However, there are simple ways you can fit fruits and veggies into your everyday menu.

-To hit your five every day, as recommend by the U.S. Department of Agriculture, try these easy tips and you’ll get your daily dose in no time!
+To hit your seven every day, as recommend by the new research, try these easy tips and you’ll get your daily dose in no time!
 And remember to buy organic, not only to avoid pesticides and toxic chemicals, but also because organic agriculture is the best hope for a sustainable food supply that can feed the world.

 • Keep them visible.
 If your fruit is in a bowl on the kitchen counter, you’ll be much more likely to grab it after your busy day, rather dive into the bag of chips hidden in the pantry.

 • Fill half of your plate with fruits and vegetables.
 Make that a habit, as depicted on the new USDA food guide, and you’ll be well on your way to getting one to two servings in a single sitting.